Uche05/ci-p2-quizar/README.md

 - The QuizAR has been designed so that users at any level, who can read, write, and understand text (mainly in English), and have a drive to learn about AI, can answer the questions.
 - QuizAR is especially handy for those wish to be quizzed on about AI and its history and state of the arts.
 - QuizAR helps one reinforce their fundamental AI knowledge as they answer the questions provided on QuizAR .
-- QuizAR is the AI website for everyone.
-The wikified website for just for knowing about AI and it is free.
+- QuizAR is the AI quiz website for everyone.
+This quiz site for just for answering question about AI and it is free.
 - QuizAR also contains questions on Machine Learning based knowledge.

 ## Table of Contents